If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 • the notifier – through a direct conversation, we should:

-• explore their concerns in the context of what they know about te tamaiti and their whānau or family
+• explore their concerns in the context of what they know about te tamaiti or rangatahi and their whānau or family

-• develop an understanding of the needs and vulnerability of te tamaiti, along with the strengths and resources of the whānau or family
+• develop an understanding of the needs and vulnerability of te tamaiti or rangatahi, along with the strengths and resources of the whānau or family

-• explore their relationship with te tamaiti and their whānau or family – what does this tell us about their knowledge and understanding of the needs, strengths and risks?
+• explore their relationship with te tamaiti or rangatahi and their whānau or family – what does this tell us about their knowledge and understanding of the needs, strengths and risks?

 • reach a decision about the best response

-• where appropriate, encourage them to support te tamaiti and their whānau or family by remaining involved and included, even if there is continued engagement with Oranga Tamariki
+• where appropriate, encourage them to support te tamaiti or rangatahi and their whānau or family by remaining involved and included, even if there is continued engagement with Oranga Tamariki

-• a chronology that pulls together critical information, in an accessible form, to develop a picture of te tamaiti and their whānau over time.
-A chronology identifies key events that have impacted on te tamaiti and their whānau – it is not a full account of everything that is recorded in previous reports of concerns, or the CYRAS record.
+• a chronology that pulls together critical information, in an accessible form, to develop a picture of te tamaiti or rangatahi and their whānau over time.
+A chronology identifies key events that have impacted on te tamaiti or rangatahi and their whānau or family – it is not a full account of everything that is recorded in previous reports of concerns, or the CYRAS record.
 A chronology highlights harmful cumulative patterns as well as previous responses to reports of concern.
+We can use it to start to recognise the ebb and flow of oranga.

 Using chronologies to support decision-making in the initial assessment phase